njustesen/TRTS/rules.md

 # Game Rules

 ## Overview
-A TRTS game is played over a series of rounds and ends in one of the following ways:
+A Turn-based Real-Time Strategy (TRTS) game is played over a series of rounds and ends in one of the following ways:

 - The final round has ended and several players are still in the game, in which case the player with the most **areas** under control wins*.
 - A player is eliminated.
 The victory conditions in this case differs from the match type: